 In the early spring of 1999, based upon several considerations, Eastern New Mexico University began considering a change in emphasis for academic assessment.
-Chief among those considerations were (1) discontent of faculty with the academic assessment in place; (2) a need for more assessment of general education; and (3) the perception that the uses of the then current ENMU academic assessment practices were severely limited.
+Chief among those considerations were (1) discontent of faculty with the academic assessment in place; (2) a need for more assessment of general education; and (3) the perception that the uses of the former ENMU academic assessment practices were severely limited.

 By the start of the 1999 fall the Assessment Committee and the Assessment Resource Office (ARO) had become convinced that a "classroom-based assessment" initiative would be the most appropriate change in emphasis.
 The goal of the initiative was, and remains, to facilitate the use of classroom-based assessment as a fundamental tool for the improvement of learning at ENMU, and for that tool to be used effectively and appropriately across the curriculum over time.